Three steps, most days.

 Write it yourself.

 Understanding is not proven by performance.
 It's proven by invention.
-Arco includes a proper notation editor connected to the same cello engine that teaches you.
+Arco includes a proper notation editor connected to the same playback engine that teaches you.
 Write a phrase, hear it played.

 When a concept you just learned shows up spontaneously in something you wrote, the concept is yours.
 That moment is what this product is built for.